-9. Triggering Rule 9 during an offer period
+9. Triggering Rule 9 during an offer period\

 If it is proposed to incur an obligation under this Rule during the course of a non-mandatory offer, the Panel must be consulted in advance.
 Once such an obligation is incurred, an offer in compliance with this Rule must be announced immediately.
-If the cash is dependent upon a securities exchange, Note 3 on Rule 9.3 will be relevant.
 (See also Rule 7.1.)
-F۵

-Subject to Note 3 on Rule 9.3, where no change in the consideration is involved it will be sufficient, following the announcement, simply to send a notification to offeree company shareholders and persons with information rights setting out the new number of shares in which the offeror and persons acting in concert with it are interested, of the fact that the acceptance condition (in the form required by Rule 9.3) is the only condition remaining and of the period for which the offer will remain open following the publication of the document.
+Where no change in the consideration is involved it will be sufficient, following the announcement, simply to send a notification to offeree company shareholders and persons with information rights setting out the new number of shares in which the offeror and persons acting in concert with it are interested, of the fact that the acceptance condition (in the form required by Rule 9.3) is the only condition remaining and of the period for which the offer will remain open following the publication of the document.

-An offer made in compliance with this Rule must remain open for not less than 14 days following the date on which the document is published and as required by Rules 31.4 and 33.1.
+An offer made in compliance with this Rule must remain open for not less than 14 days following the date on which the document is published and as required by Rules 31.2 and 33.1.